Jackzmc/sourcemod-plugins/README.md

   * Notification of when someone picks up laser sights (only the first user, includes bots),
   * Record time it takes for a finale or gauntlet run to be completed.
   * Record the amount of friendly fire damage done
-  * Set the survivor models of any survivor to another
+  * Set the survivor models of any survivor to another correctly.
   * Alert when a player activates a car alarm
   * Automatically give back any dropped melee weapons once no longer idle (if not equipped by another player)
+  * Automatically spawn extra health kits after a level transition based on player count

 * **Convars:**
    * `sm_laser_use_notice <0/1>` - Enable notification of when a laser box was used first